 |

-Candidates must extensively study the three sections given in the AILET syllabus in order to excel in AILET.
+Candidates must extensively study the three sections given in the AILET syllabus to excel in AILET.

 The English Language section of the AILET syllabus will assess the candidate's proficiency in English grammar, vocabulary, and reading comprehension.
-It will have 50 multiple-choice questions, of one mark each.
+It will have 50 multiple-choice questions, of one mark.
 Some important topics of the English Language include:

 |